27 Jul Medicaid’s Wasteful Spending – The Numbers

 In a post on the CMS blog, chief medical officer Dr. Patrick Conway notes, “When we talk about improper payments, it’s important to remember what they are and why they happen.
 To be clear, improper payments are not typically fraudulent payments.”

-Dr. Conway goes on to explaining the upsurge, attributing the rise to difficulties that state organizations are having with new provider enrollment and screening guidelines under the Affordable Care Act.
+Dr. Conway goes on to explain the upsurge, attributing the rise to difficulties that state organizations are having with new provider enrollment and screening guidelines under the Affordable Care Act.
 Without these new requirements, the Medicaid improper payment rate might have decreased to 5.1%, Conway said.

 ” We often see such increases when new requirements take effect, as states and providers often need time to modify their operations in order to comply with the updated standards,” Conway said.
 “We believe, however, that these requirements will ultimately strengthen the Medicaid and CHIP programs, and that the improper payment rates will again decrease with state and provider experience.”